giantswarm/docs/src/content/ui-api/management-api/authorization/index.md

 Some remarks before we dive in:

-As authorization in the management cluster is based on some fundamental Kubernetes concepts, we assume basic knowledge of:
+As authorization in the Management Cluster is based on some fundamental Kubernetes concepts, we assume basic knowledge of:

 - [Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) and
 - [Role-based access control (RBAC)](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).

-Also be aware that this article deals with permissions **in the management cluster only**.
+Also be aware that this article deals with permissions **in the Management Cluster only**.
 Handling authorization in workload clusters is not covered here, however we provide a comprehensive article on [RBAC and PSPs in workload clusters]({{< relref "/getting-started/rbac-and-psp" >}}).

 If you are mostly interested in how to set up access for certain types of users, we recommend to skip to the [typical use cases](#typical-use-cases) section.
 You can always catch up on the basics later, as needed.
 Alternatively, if you work through this page from top to bottom, you'll pick up the pieces in a more logical order and put them together later.

 ## Where resources reside

-For controlling access to resources in a management cluster, it is vital to understand
+For controlling access to resources in a Management Cluster, it is vital to understand

 1. whether a resource is **cluster-scoped** or **namespace-scoped**
 2. if it is namespace-scoped, **in which namespace** they are to be found